The Framework

 Move to breakeven at 1R profit

-Once price reaches 1R profit, stop loss is moved to entry price.
-Trade becomes risk-free.
+Once price reaches 1R profit, the stop is moved to entry.
+The trade becomes risk-free.

 Trail stop at 2R